Dog Friendly Inn Way - The Whole Route

 From the North: From the M6 take the A66 (Junction 40), then the A591 to Ambleside.
 About 50 minutes from the motorway.

-From Ambleside: Travel by bus or taxi to Windermere (4 miles) for rail travel connecting with the west coast main line.
+Returning from Ambleside: Travel by bus or taxi to Windermere (4 miles) for rail travel connecting with the west coast main line.

 Ambleside is a bustling Lakeland town, with charming shops and a wide choice of good cafes and restaurants.
 The small town is known for its landmark Bridge House and its connections with writers, poets and artists including Beatrix Potter.
 There are many short walks that can be enjoyed from here, or you can wander down to Waterhead and take a ride on one of the Windermere “Steamers” on the lake.